SleekView for Sucuri Security: audit log & integrity tables

 Read-only views per role

 Give a developer or junior admin the audit log without granting full Sucuri access.
+Saved column sets and filter presets are scoped by role before the query runs.

 Audience